 To check the tension, you must first disengage the brake.
-Then pull back the chain in the middle of the headset, normally the shanks should not come out more than 2/3 of the height.
-It is recommended that you rotate it by hand – no jamming or too rapid sliding is allowed.
+Then pull the chain in the backward direction in the middle of the headset, normally the shanks of the backwards chain should not come out more than 2/3 of the height.
+It is recommended that you rotate counter clockwise by hand – no jamming or too rapid sliding of the successive chain links of the replacement chain is allowed.
 If necessary, reinforce the tightening with a nut on the protective cap.

-Installing and checking the chainsaw chain tension on the bar is an important process for operating any chainsaw.
+Installing and checking the chainsaw blade tension on the bar is an important process for operating any chainsaw.
 It’s an easy job to do on your own.
-Regular maintenance of the tool avoids injury and loss of productivity even when working with dense wood.
+Regular maintenance of the tool avoids injury and lets you use your chainsaw effectively even when working with dense wood.

 Chain Is Stretched

-If the chain is not used properly or for a long period of time, it can become very stretched.
+If the blade is not used properly or for a long period of time, it can become very stretched.
 This is because the metal can become deformed over time.
-Too much wear becomes the reason for having to buy a new version, but it is possible to use the old one for a short period of time.
+If you tighten the blade too much, you may have to buy a new version to continue cutting wood, but it is possible to use the old one for a short period of time.
 Avoiding rapid stretching is only possible by following the operating recommendation.
-To carry out the work requires:
+To carry out the work requires the following power tools: